iamandylamb/ExplicitMapper/.github/CONTRIBUTING.md

 Please note we have a [code of conduct](./CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## Branching Approach

+We are using the [Git Flow](https://jeffkreeftmeijer.com/git-flow/) strategy.
+1. The `master` branch contains the latest release code.
+ **Only merge to `master` when the changes have been agreed ready for release.**
+2. The `develop` branch (a child of `master`) is a staging area for changes to be included in a future release.
+3. `feature`, `release`, and `hotfix` branches can be added as necessary, following the Git Flow principles.

 ## Pull Request Process

 1. Link the pull request to the issue it addresses.